ahmarsuhail/prime-tables/README.md

 mutiplyAndWriteToDisk(primes, primes.length/2, primes.length)
 ```

-This would then write to two different miles & you can merge them together in the end.
+This would then write to two different files & you can merge them together in the end.

 Since Node.js uses a single thread, you would fork a new process using the child_process library.